 The Nolet family has been distilling gin since 1691 at their Schiedam, Holland distillery and make the claim of being the oldest surviving distillery in the country that is the home of gin, namely genever.
-They are not only known for their gins, however, as in 1983 the now 10th-generation of the family in the business released the very popular Ketel One Vodka.
+They are not only known for their gin, however, as in 1983 the now 10th-generation of the family released the very popular Ketel One Vodka.

-A distillery with such history is an unlikely source for one of the new styles of gin that has a rather noticeable lack of juniper, the key botanical to defining gin.
-Instead, Nolet's Silver Dry Gin is fruit and floral forward (Turkish rose, peach, and raspberry) and is a fascinating spirit which, depending on your take on gin, is either a good or a bad trait.
+A distillery with such history is an unlikely source for one of the new styles of gin that has a rather noticeable lack of juniper, the key botanical defining gin.
+Instead, Nolet's Silver Dry Gin is fruity and floral (Turkish rose, peach, and raspberry) which, depending on your view of gin, is either an improvement or a heresy.

 Let's be honest; traditional gin lovers who thirst for the lovely pine of an old-school gin will likely find the likes of Nolet's a travesty.
 The great news for these drinkers is that there is no lack of juniper-laden spirits available.
 Nolet's is geared toward those drinkers who are generally put off by bold juniper in their drinks.
 This could be those who gravitate toward vodka, fruits, and soft floral drinks.
 For these drinkers, Nolet's will be an excellent choice.
 There are also those Martini drinkers who like to change up their routine or have a gin cocktail with a lighter profile every now and then.

-This is a gin that bridges the gap between extremes in taste and I find it a fascinating addition to the bar.
+This is a gin that bridges the gap between extremes in taste and many find it a fascinating addition to the bar.
 Will it replace the great London dry gins?
-No, I see it as a supplement that opens the gin cocktail to new possibilities, much in the same way that the cucumber-forward Hendrick's has.
-If you enjoy that fruit and rose aspect of that modern gin, I recommend giving Nolet's a try.
+Probably not, but it can serve as a supplement that opens the gin cocktail to new possibilities, much in the same way that the cucumber-forward Hendrick's has.
+If you enjoy the fruit and rose aspect of that modern gin, consider giving Nolet's a try.

-This gin has a soft, delicate, yet rich profile that begins with the rose-laden fragrance accented with fresh peach and the slightest hint of pine.
+This gin has a soft and delicate yet rich flavor profile that begins with the rose-laden fragrance accented with fresh peach and the slightest hint of pine.
 On the palate, this gin follows suit with raspberry shining through ever so gently and an interesting, gentle mix of juniper, orris root, and licorice hanging out in the background.
 The dry finish is where the juniper becomes less transparent, leaving the experience with welcomed familiarity.

 Drinking Nolet's Silver Dry Gin